namberino/chip8/README.md

 This was written using C and SDL2

+Before compiling, make sure you have [SDL2](https://wiki.libsdl.org/SDL2/Installation) on your system

 Run `make` to compile and `./chip8 <rom_name>.ch8` to run the program

 ![emulator image](emulator.png)